 Ask the Dentist

-People with diabetes are at a higher risk of developing oral health problems and are more susceptible to serious gum disease, which may have the potential to affect one's blood glucose control.
+Did you know that people with diabetes are at a higher risk of developing oral health problems?
+In fact, not taking care of your mouth can make you more susceptible to serious gum disease, which can affect your blood glucose control.

 Recently Asked Questions